product_id = 5079888756795variant_id = 34348697780283template_name =

 One of the things that can help are the opponents of free radicals, the antioxidants.
 They protect the cells from the harmful effects of oxidative stress.
 Antioxidants can be supplied in a targeted way through nutrition; antioxidant nutrients include vitamins C, E and B2, zinc, selenium and iodine, as well as secondary plant compounds.

-What is the sensitivity to sunlight?
+What does sensitivity to sunlight mean?

 We need the UV light from the sun to form the essential vitamin D in the body.
 On the other hand, too much exposure to sunlight can damage the skin.
 UV radiation promotes collagen breakdown and damages skin cells in such a way that sunburn, inflammation and skin cancer could develop.